BernhardHumm/AAI/manuscript/08_Complex_Event_Processing.md

 ![Fig. 8.5: CEP value progression analysis (Kaupp et al., 2017)](images/CEP_Value_Progression_Analysis.jpg)

 Each `SpeedCheck` event delivers a snapshot of the speed of the conveyor belt.
 The condition `slindingWindow(5000s, 10s).check (max(*.speed) - min(*.speed > 0.5)` in the CEP rule uses a sliding window.
 A sliding window is a subset of the last events in a certain time period (here 500 seconds) on an event stream.
 The second parameter (`10s`) indicates how often the window is considered.
-Within this time frame, the speed value of all events considered.
+Within this time frame, the speed values of all events are considered.
 If the difference in speed exceeds a threshold (here `0.5`), then a new event `SpeedChanged` is generated and inserted into a queue of the message broker.
 A speed change may affect defect detection and, therefore, is important semantic information.